Is DMD Hereditary? 6 Facts About Genetic Testing

 5. Multiple Genetic Tests May Be Needed

 Often, genetic testing for DMD involves a test called multiplex ligation-dependent probe amplification (MLPA).
 It can detect 7 out of 10 possible mutations that cause DMD.
-If MLPA doesn’t find any mutations but DMD seems likely, your doctor may recommend other tests such as gene sequencing that can also help detect mutations.
+If MLPA doesn’t find any mutations but DMD seems likely, your doctor may recommend other tests such as gene sequencing or deletion testing that can also help detect mutations.

 6. Genetic Counseling Can Help You Learn More